-- The piece should be engaging for readers.
-You can choose whichever style you like – from the formal and serious, to the playful and hilarious.
-That’s up to you.
+You can take any approach you like – from the serious and earnest to the playful and irreverent.

 What to do

-- Contact John Harms to let him know you would like to write a story and why you have specifically chosen that match (e.g. you may be coming from interstate, or you may be catching up with old friends, or you may be watching your nephew make his debut for Richmond).
+- If you wish to write the story of an MCG match let him know why you have chosen that specific match (e.g. you may be coming from interstate, or you may be catching up with old friends, or you may be watching your nephew make his debut for Collingwood).

-- Include a landscape photograph (as large as possible) of you somewhere in the MCC Members Reserve.
+- Take a few photographs (as large as possible) of you somewhere in the MCC Members Reserve.

 - Include a brief bio (a couple of sentences) and an appropriate headshot.